 The Orijen Six Fish dry cat food contains 22.2% fat and features proteins as the first nine ingredients, including whole mackerel, whole herring, flounder, Acadian redfish, monkfish, and whole hake.
 The food includes organs and bone, so the food consists of 90% animal ingredients.
 Most of the proteins are raw, ensuring maximum nutrition in the food, and the kibble is coated in freeze-dried raw proteins for maximum flavor.
 This food is a premium price, though.
 Although formulated for maximum flavor, cats who are used to poultry or beef foods may find this fishy food to be not palatable.

-8. Royal Canin Veterinary Diet Hydrolyzed Protein HP
+8. Royal Canin Vet Diet Hydrolyzed Protein Dry Cat Food

 |Primary Protein:||Hydrolyzed soy protein|